Who Will Lead the Democratic Party in 2028?

 If he chooses to run, it wouldn’t be his first presidential campaign — he sought the Democratic nomination in 2020.
 After gaining an early boost by winning the Iowa Caucus, Buttigieg bowed out to support Joe Biden and later raised his national profile as Biden’s secretary of transportation.

 Since then, he has emerged as a rising star within the Democratic Party, earning attention for his sharp criticism of President Trump on issues like tariffs and rising consumer prices.
-“Today, our country is demonstrably less free, less secure, less democratic — and less prosperous — than it was just 10 weeks ago,” he said in a recent blog post.
+“Today, our country is demonstrably less free, less secure, less democratic — and less prosperous — than it was just 10 weeks ago,” he said in a May blog post.

 Tim Walz

-Minnesota Gov. Tim Walz, who ran as Harris’s running mate last year, has addressed the speculation himself, telling The New Yorker that he’d “certainly consider” running for president in 2028 if the circumstances are right, and he has the right “skill set” needed at the time.
+Minnesota Gov. Tim Walz, Harris’s running mate last year, has addressed the speculation himself, telling The New Yorker that he’d “certainly consider” running for president in 2028 if the circumstances are right, and he has the right “skill set” needed at the time.
 “I’ll do whatever it takes.
 I certainly wouldn’t be arrogant enough to think that it needs to be me,” he added.

 Cory Booker